stefgina/git-commands/README.md

 # take a snapshot of the staging area
 git commit -m "add README to initial commit"

-# provide the path for the repository you created on github
+# provide the path for the repository you created on github (you must create the repository on github website first!!)
 git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git

 # push changes to github